Head of Global Operations

 I then considered a career sole-contracting in Operations to help SMEs to grow.
 While looking for opportunities, I stumbled across GPI online and realised that this role was exactly what I was looking for…

-What do you most like about working at GPI?
+What do you like most about working at GPI?

 The variety – I get involved in everything from attracting strategic investment to writing excel macros to perform data comparisons.